Jean-Michel Sigere: Early life and career in France

+Career in English football

+Early years: 2000–2005

-In March 2000, Sigere came to England to further his career.
-He joined Rushden & Diamonds of the Football Conference on loan until the end of the 1999–2000 season; for the second time that season he contributed to his club reaching to runners-up spot in their league.
+After trials with Football League clubs including Crewe Alexandra, Halifax Town and Leyton Orient came to nothing, Sigere joined Rushden & Diamonds of the Football Conference on non-contract terms until the end of the 1999–2000 season.
+For the second time that season he contributed to his club reaching runners-up spot in their league.
 The following season, he played his part in Rushden winning the Conference championship, and thereby promotion to the Football League.
 He played seven games for Rushden in Division Three, and scored the goal which gave them their first home win in the Football League, but shortly afterwards manager Brian Talbot sold Sigere and Simon Wormull to Conference club Stevenage Borough for "a five-figure sum".

 That season Stevenage reached the final of the FA Trophy.
-Though Sigere was actively involved in the match from its outset, putting in a first-minute cross for Kirk Jackson's header to draw a "superb save" from Yeovil Town's goalkeeper, his team lost 2–0.
+Sigere was actively involved in the match from its outset, putting in a first-minute cross for Kirk Jackson's header that drew a "superb save" from Yeovil Town's goalkeeper, but his team lost 2–0.
 Despite not joining the club until October, he finished the season with more shots on target than any other Stevenage player.
 Early in the 2002–03 season, Stevenage rejected a five-figure bid for him from Conference rivals Margate.
 No longer guaranteed a place in the starting eleven, the player submitted a transfer request.
-He marked his last game for Stevenage with a consolation goal in a 3–1 home defeat by Margate, and four days later signed for the Kent club for a fee of £7,500.
+He marked his last game for Stevenage with a consolation goal in a 3–1 home defeat against Margate, and four days later signed for the Kent club for a fee of £7,500.